dshah2008/dshah2008.github.io/NLP_Classification.md

 **Improvements**\
 \
-While we're satisfied with the overall results, there are some improvements we could make if required by the business:\
+While we're satisfied with the overall results, some improvements could be made if required by the business:\
 \
 \- Tune the key hyperparameters of DistilBERT: learning rate, batch_size, epochs, weight_decay.\
 \- Experiment with transfer learning from bigger Transformer models like RoBERTa and XLNet, with partial freezing of layers.\